roblanf/minion_qc/README.md

 ![epb_histogram](example_output/epb_histogram.png)

 ### length_vs_q.png
 Read length (log10 scale) on the X axis, mean Q score on the Y axis.
-Points are coloured by the events per base, scaled such that all events per base >10 are recorded as a 10.
-The latter makes it easier to distinguish 'good' reads (~1.5 events per base) from 'bad' reads (>>1.5 events per base).
+Points are coloured by the events per base.
+'Good' reads are ~1.5 events per base, and 'bad' reads are >>1.5 events per base.
+We often see a group of very short 'bad' reads.
 ![length_vs_q](example_output/length_vs_q.png)

 ### length_per_hour.png
 The read length density distribution (x axis) plotted for each hour of the run (y axis).
 Time runs from hour zero at the top, to the final hour of the run at the bottom.
 Since density plots do not intrinsically tell you anything about the number of reads, the number of reads is given by the fill colour.
 This can show some interesting patterns e.g.: that most of the good data in the run below came in the first ~10 hours; that the new mux at 8 hours led to a decent increase in the number of good reads; and that most of the longest good reads (>40kbp) also came in the first few hours.
 ![length_per_hour](example_output/length_per_hour.png)

-### length_per_hour.png
+### q_per_hour.png
 The q score density distribution (x axis) plotted for each hour of the run (y axis).
 Time runs from hour zero at the top, to the final hour of the run at the bottom.
 Since density plots do not intrinsically tell you anything about the number of reads, the number of reads is given by the fill colour.
 ![q_per_hour](example_output/q_per_hour.png)